chromice/order.less/README.md

 <ul id="grid"><!--
 	We must bust the whitespace around all items, because they will be rendered as inline blocks.
+You don't have to do this, if you are using floated or flexible boxes.
  --><li>Item 1</li><!--
  --><li>Item 2</li><!--
  --><li>Item 3</li><!--